Porter Valley Farms

 We are also in the process of getting our social media machine rolling.
 Be sure to follow us on instagram @portervalleyfarms, follow our blog at https://portervalleyfarms.blog/ and look for us later on Facebook.
 This journey will be a marathon, not a race, and we hope that you will join us on this adventure as we grow our farm.

-Our eggs are now available each week on the Clemson Area Food Exchange (CAFE).
-The CAFE is an online market place of locally grown and produced food that makes it possible for farmers to work together to meet the growing demand for local, sustainable food in upstate South Carolina.
+The Clemson Area Food Exchange (CAFE) is an online market place of locally grown and produced food that makes it possible for farmers to work together to meet the growing demand for local, sustainable food in upstate South Carolina.

 Farmers benefit from the marketing, packaging, selling, and delivery of their produce and prepared foods, while consumers get to shop dozens of farms within a 50 mile radius of Clemson, right from the comfort of their own home.